Sciss/SwingOSC/README.md

 The 'readme' is currently under re-writing.
 For the time being, also see the old `readme.html` for more information about SwingOSC.

+This is a snapshot of version 0.70 which aims to be compatible with SuperCollider 3.5.

 In progress:

  - the tablet view classes are currently disabled